 Captures gorgeous 5K video.
-Waterproof.
+Durable and waterproof.
 Highly detailed 20MP photos.
-Durable.
 Surprisingly stable footage.
 Huge array of video and photography modes.
 Many accessories available.

 A fairly pricey body camera.

 Affordable.
 Waterproof, shockproof, and durable.
 Full HD resolution and night vision.
 Wide viewing angle.
 Features 64 GB of storage.
 Password-protected.
 Long battery life.

 Video transfer speeds are on the slower side.

 Small, featherweight, but durable camera.
 Optimized for low-light conditions.
 Wide range of view.
 Convenient companion app.
 Detailed 1080p recordings.
 Includes mounting accessories.